intrinio/csharp-sdk/docs/ForexApi.md

-      var pair = "EURUSD";  // string | The Forex Currency Pair code var timeframe = "D1";  // string | The time interval for the quotes var timezone = "UTC";  // string | Returns trading times in this timezone (optional)  (default to UTC) var startDate = "";  // DateTime? | Return Forex Prices on or after this date (optional) var startTime = "";  // string | Return Forex Prices at or after this time (24-hour) (optional) var endDate = "";  // DateTime? | Return Forex Prices on or before this date (optional) var endTime = "";  // string | Return Forex Prices at or before this time (24-hour) (optional) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var pair = "EURUSD";  // string | The Forex Currency Pair code var timeframe = "D1";  // string | The time interval for the quotes var timezone = "UTC";  // string | Returns trading times in this timezone (optional)  (default to UTC) var startDate = DateTime.Now;  // DateTime? | Return Forex Prices on or after this date (optional) var startTime = "";  // string | Return Forex Prices at or after this time (24-hour) (optional) var endDate = DateTime.Now;  // DateTime? | Return Forex Prices on or before this date (optional) var endTime = "";  // string | Return Forex Prices at or before this time (24-hour) (optional) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)